phoenix-games-holding/publishing-platform-team-backend-developer-trial-task/README.md

 ## Your goal

-* Finish the implementation started by Gabriel maintaining the same style and test coverage level.
+* Finish the implementation maintaining the same style and test coverage level.
 * Add the following components:
     * Endpoint to accept commands.
     * Logic to process different command types and update the user profile accordingly.
-    * We were not sure, but maybe we have to accept commands in batches and not one by one?

 You are expected to work in your own Git repository and send us a link to it when you are done.
 Feel free to commit as often and as granularly as you want, we like to see how the progress was.

-## What's next?

 In the end we will print the diff and send to Gabriel via paper mail, so he will be able to review it as well.

 ## A bit more serious

-* This is a trial task for a developer position, the story above is a joke.
+* This is a trial task for a developer position, so the story behind it is fake.
 * We provide feedback on the trial task regardless of the result, since we think it's the least we can do for the candidates that heavily invested time into the trial task.
 * Trial task will not be compensated or paid.